 With a combination of Dymphna’s proven techniques and some hands-on development training, Zoe and David went back to their existing properties and turned them from dead weight into profitable investments.

-The first deal the Richards launched into after attending Dymphna’s boot-camp was a big one – and a profitable one.
+The first deal they launched into after attending Dymphna’s boot-camp was a big one – and a profitable one.

-The Richards became the money partner in a joint venture with someone they met through the I Love Real Estate community.
-The knowledge partner agreed to mentor the Richards along the way, with fortnightly hook-ups keeping the Richards up to speed.
+David and Zoe became the money partner in a joint venture with someone they met through the I Love Real Estate community.
+The knowledge partner agreed to mentor them along the way, with fortnightly hook-ups keeping them up to speed.

 Drawing down the equity on their homes in Perth and Canberra, they put $750K into a high-end subdivision in Kenmore on the Brisbane River.
 In exchange for funding this deal, Zoe and David were guaranteed 28% p.a. fixed interest, paid out 18 months later for a total return of $319K, or 42%.